Stealers Wheel

-Stealers Wheel were a Scottish folk rock/rock band formed in 1972 in Paisley, Scotland, by former school friends Joe Egan and Gerry Rafferty.
+Stealers Wheel were a Scottish folk rock band formed in 1972 in Paisley, Scotland, by former school friends Joe Egan and Gerry Rafferty.
 Their best-known hit is "Stuck in the Middle with You".
 The band broke up in 1975 and re-formed briefly in 2008.

 Biography

 Egan and Rafferty met as teenagers in Paisley, and became the core of Stealers Wheel.
-They were initially joined by Roger Brown, Rab Noakes and Ian Campbell in 1972.
-By the time the band was signed to A&M Records later that year, Brown, Noakes and Campbell had been replaced by Paul Pilnick, Tony Williams and Rod Coombes.
+They were initially joined by Roger Brown (guitar), Rab Noakes (guitar, vocals) and Iain Campbell (bass) in 1972.
+By the time the band was signed to A&M Records later that year, however, Brown, Noakes and Campbell had been replaced by Paul Pilnick (lead guitar), Tony Williams (bass) and Rod Coombes (drums).

-The original line-up recorded Stealers Wheel (October 1972), produced by American songwriters and producers Leiber & Stoller, and it was a critical and commercial success, reaching No. 50 in the US Billboard 200 album chart, with their hit single "Stuck in the Middle with You" coming from the album.
+This second line-up recorded Stealers Wheel (October 1972), produced by American songwriters and producers Leiber & Stoller, and it was a critical and commercial success, reaching No. 50 in the US Billboard 200 album chart, with their hit single "Stuck in the Middle with You" coming from the album.
 On 7 November 1972 the band appeared on BBC 2's The Old Grey Whistle Test, performing "I Get By" and "Late Again".

 By the time the first album was released, Rafferty had left the band; Luther Grosvenor filled in for him on tour.
 Tony Williams also left shortly afterwards, and DeLisle Harper joined on bass for the tour.

 "Stuck in the Middle with You" reached No. 6 in the US Billboard Hot 100 and No. 8 in the UK Singles Chart in 1973, selling over one million copies worldwide, and was awarded a gold disc.
 With the album also selling well, Rafferty was persuaded to return.
-However, Grosvenor, Coombes, Pilnick, and Harper all left the band.
-The band officially became a duo with various backing musicians on guitar, bass, and drums.
+However, Grosvenor, Coombes, Pilnick and Harper all left the band.
+The band then officially became a duo with various backing musicians on guitar, bass and drums.

 Later in 1973, the single "Everyone's Agreed That Everything Will Turn Out Fine" had modest chart success, and in 1974, the single "Star" reached the top 30 of both the UK and US charts.
 Reviewing the single "Star", David Middleton at PopRockNation wrote:

 A catchy shuffle of the Lennonesque variety, 'Star' is 3 minutes of pure shimmering acoustic-guitar pop loveliness and honey-throated vocal harmonies, punctuated with spikes of harmonica, kazoo, woodblock, and bawdy barrelhouse piano.